 Last week we looked at fashion advice for plus size women in the 1940s.
 Fortunately for fuller figures, petite ladies, young misses, and mature women, fashions were developed to meet their specific challenges.
-For tall women, there was no specialty collections.
+For tall women, there was no specialty collection.
 If she was lucky, she might be able to buy a dress with an extra long hem.
-That would solve one of her dilemmas but certainly not all.
+That would solve one of her dilemmas — but certainly not all of them.

 Enter the 1940s fashion experts who offer advice for choosing the most flattering designs for the tall woman.

 The following tips and advice are from several 1940s beauty books including “The Original Bonomo Hollywood Success Course Through Beauty of Face and Form” by Joe Bonomo, “Beautify Your Personality” by Hattie Marie Marsh, and “Beauty After Forty” by Edyth Thornton McLeoud.

 1940s Fashion Advice for Tall Women

 Dresses: Avoid long, tight fitting gowns or those in the princess cut.
 Avoid vertical panels, pleats, and trim that form long vertical lines such as rows of buttons or gathers from the shoulder to the waist.
 Instead, choose dresses with horizontal volume such as peplums, shoulder capes (see above), diagonal draping, and horizontal stripes.
 All this extra trim and material will detract from your height.

 Skirts: A-line skirts with a good flair to the hem are ideal.
 Even better are skirts with soft drapery hanging down one or both side of the dress.
 Drapery at the back is also flattering.
 The “swing” of the skirt attracts the eye down.
 A horizontal stripe near the hem of the skirt creates a shorter and wider illusion.